PEOPLE OPS PLAYBOOK

 1. Send out your employee engagement surveys

-Before you can start turning your employee survey results into action, you’ll need to administer your surveys.
+Before you can start turning your employee survey results into action, you must administer your surveys.

 Most HR departments run surveys frequently.
-Surveys may be sent weekly, monthly, or quarterly.
-To avoid survey fatigue, try to balance the length of your surveys with the frequency you’re sending them.
-The more infrequent the survey, the more questions you can include, and vice versa.
+They might send them out weekly, monthly, or quarterly.
+To avoid survey fatigue, try to balance survey length and frequency; the more infrequent the survey, the more questions you can include, and vice versa.

-2. Gather the data in an organized place
+2. Gather the employee survey results in a central place

-To stay organized, it’s useful to have a “single source of truth” for your employee survey results.
-You can manage your survey process all in one place, alongside other HR functions like performance management, OKRs, and learning, with a people management platform.
+To stay organized and make employee engagement analysis faster, it’s useful to have a “single source of truth” for your employee survey results.
+With a people management platform, you can manage your survey process in one place — alongside other critical HR functions like performance management, OKRs, and learning.

 3. Interpret your quantitative data

-There are two types of data you should collect through your surveys: quantitative and qualitative.
+You'll have access to two types of data in your employee survey analysis: quantitative and qualitative.
 Quantitative data can be expressed through numbers or metrics, while qualitative data consists of more subjective, long-form answers.

-One commonly tracked quantitative metric is the employee Net Promoter Score (eNPS).
-Net Promoter Score is a widely used metric for tracking customer satisfaction, and eNPS is an application of the same metric for employee satisfaction.
+The employee Net Promoter Score (eNPS) is a commonly tracked quantitative metric.
+Net Promoter Score is a widely used measure for tracking customer satisfaction, and eNPS applies the same metric for employee satisfaction.

-To better understand your quantitative data, try filtering and segmenting it (for example, by age, gender, team, or job title).
-You can also check for correlated questions using Leapsome’s Impact Drivers and verify other companies’ benchmarks (which you can also do with Leapsome).
+To better understand your quantitative data, try filtering and segmenting it — for example, by age, gender, team, or job title.
+With Leapsome, you can also verify other companies’ benchmarks.

 4. Interpret your qualitative data

-Qualitative data is a bit more complex to analyze than quantitative data.
-When looking at someone’s long-form answer, you may be unsure of what they mean by their comments.
-While you could simply ask them to elaborate in an in-person conversation, this can be difficult with anonymous surveys.
+Qualitative data is a bit more complex to analyze.
+When looking at someone’s long-form answer, you may be unsure what they mean by their comments.
+While you could ask them to elaborate in an in-person conversation, this can be difficult with anonymous surveys.

-Fortunately, the Leapsome platform allows you to reach out to employee survey respondents and engage in anonymous talks.
+Fortunately, Leapsome lets you easily contact employee survey respondents and engage in anonymous talks.

-You can also analyze qualitative data at scale using sentiment analysis.
-This natural language processing (NLP) technique can help you digest and visualize information by grouping comments into categories and classifying them as positive, negative, or neutral.
+Sentiment analysis can also help you analyze qualitative data at scale.
+This natural language processing (NLP) technique (which you’ll find in Leapsome!) can help you digest and visualize information by grouping comments into categories and classifying them as positive, negative, or neutral.

-The next step is to have a look at the “big picture” of your survey results.
-Your qualitative and quantitative analyses should have pointed you towards some key points to focus on.
-Once you’ve identified your company’s strengths and weaknesses, brainstorm ideas for how these might translate into action.
+The next step is to look at the “big picture” of your engagement survey results.
+Your qualitative and quantitative analyses should have revealed key points to focus on.
+Once you’ve identified your company’s strengths and weaknesses, brainstorm how these might translate into an action plan.

-The ideas you come up with during this brainstorm will serve as a foundation for your action plan.
+The ideas you come up with during this brainstorming will serve as a foundation for your action plan.

 6. Create an action plan for the future

-At this point, it’s time to create an action plan and decide how to move forward.
-This is where you’ll choose the points that are most important to focus on, and outline the specific steps you’ll take to reach your goals.
+It’s time to create an action plan and decide how to move forward.
+This is where you’ll choose the most important points to focus on and outline the specific steps you’ll take to reach your goals.

-To be effective, your action plan should be laid out in writing and should include regular checkpoints and deadlines for accountability.
+Lay out your action plan in writing and include regular checkpoints and deadlines for accountability.
 Leapsome allows you to create this type of post-survey plan and assign ownership of specific projects, making it easy to keep track of your progress along the way.

-To keep employees at all levels of the company engaged and involved, try to avoid simply issuing decrees from above.
+To keep employees at all company levels engaged and involved, avoid simply issuing decrees from above.
 Consider also offering ways for employees to create change from the bottom up.
-For example, many companies have created working groups where employees can discuss DEI issues, express their concerns, and plan future actions.
+For example, many companies have created working groups where employees can discuss DEI issues, express concerns, and plan future actions.

 7. Share the action plan with stakeholders

-Once you’ve analyzed the data, understood it, and created your action plan, it’s time to share the survey results with people in your company.
+Once you’ve analyzed the data, understood it, and created your action plan, it’s time to share the survey results with your company's employees.

-Decide who needs to see the survey results, data visualizations, and action plan, and how these should be presented.
-Employee survey results must be discussed with managers, and we recommend that you share them with employees as well — especially if you’re planning to make big changes.
+Decide who needs to see the survey results, data visualizations, and action plan — as well as and how they should be presented.
+Employee survey results should always be discussed with managers, and we recommend that you share them with employees as well (especially if you’re planning to make big changes).

-You can share employee survey results at an all-hands meeting and follow up via email, recapping what was promised in the action plan from previous rounds and what has successfully been implemented.
+You can share employee survey results at an all-hands meeting and follow up via email, recapping the action plan from the previous round and the results.

 “Do an AMA [Ask Me Anything] in your all-hands meeting and get the founder up there to discuss structural changes.
 Get people to ask them questions in advance.